$\mathcal{N}=1$ Super Topological Recursion: Proofs

 \subsubsection{Super Loop Equations}

-As the first step towards Proposition~\ref{prop:NS}, we derive the super loop equations of supereigenvalue models.
+As the first step towards the proof of Proposition~\ref{prop:NS}, we derive the super loop equations of supereigenvalue models.
 Let $F_{NS}=\log Z_{NS}$ be the free energy of 1-cut supereigenvalue models in the Neveu-Schwarz sector with coupling constants $\{g_k,\xi_{k+\frac12}\}_{k\in\mathbb{Z}_{\geq0}}$.
 The bosonic and fermionic potentials are defined with the coupling constants and a formal variable $x$ as

-The partition function is annihilated by super Virasoro operators $\{L_n,G_{n+\frac12}\}_{n\in\mathbb{Z}_{\geq-1}}$ in the Neveu-Schwarz sector
+The partition function is annihilated by super Virasoro operators $\{L_n,G_{n+\frac12}\}_{n\in\mathbb{Z}_{\geq-1}}$ in the Neveu-Schwarz sector,

 where the representation of these operators can be found in \cite{BO}.
 Note that $F_{NS}$ is \emph{not} the free energy of the associated super Airy structure.
 Accordingly, these super Virasoro operators do \emph{not} form a nontrivial super Airy structure\footnote{After an appropriate conjugation, they can form a super Airy structure whose associated free energy is zero.
 See \cite{SAS}.}.